Seminole State College Educational Foundation, Inc.

 The Corporation is formed for charitable, benevolent, educational, scientific and literary purposes, and has no stated capitol.

-This Corporation is created and shall be administered and operated exclusively, for the benefit of SEMINOLE STATE COLLEGE, insofar as the same shall be in the aid of charitable, benevolent, educational, scientific and literary purposes, as, in the judgement of the Trustees, shall be in furtherance of the public welfare and done to promote the well-doing or well-being of mankind.
+This Corporation is created and shall be administered and operated exclusively, for the benefit of SEMINOLE STATE COLLEGE, insofar as the same shall be in the aid of charitable, benevolent, educational, scientific and literary purposes, as, in the judgment of the Trustees, shall be in furtherance of the public welfare and done to promote the well-doing or well-being of mankind.
 Such distributions of the Corporate assets shall be made at one time, or from time to time, and at such times, and in such manner and amounts, as the Trustees in their discretion shall deem to be proper.

 No part of the net earnings of the corporation shall inure to the benefit of, or be distributable to, its trustees, officers, or other private persons, except that the corporation shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purposes set forth in Article V hereof.
 No substantial part of the activities of the Corporation shall be the carrying on of propaganda, or otherwise attempting, to influence legislation, and the corporation shall not participate in, or intervene in (including the publishing or distribution of statements) any political campaign on behalf of any candidate for public office.
 Notwithstanding any other provision of these articles the corporation shall not carry on any other activities not permitted to be carries on (a) by a corporation exempt from Federal Revenue Code under section 501 (c) (3) of the Internal Revenue Code of 1954 (or the corresponding provision of any future United States Internal Revenue Code) or (b) by a corporation, contributions to which are deductible under section 170 (c) (2) of the Internal Revenue Code of 1954 (or the corresponding provisions of any future United States Internal Revenue Code).